 Top 5 places to visit in autumn

 The sultry days of summer may be over but despite the shorter days, there’s no need to be downhearted.
-Enjoy a last hurrah before the winter chill takes hold in one of our top 5 #innsider destinations and get your fix of that autumn colour.
+Enjoy a last hurrah before the winter chill takes hold in one of our top 5 #Innsider destinations and get your fix of that autumn color.

 1. Stockholm’s sweet treats

-With a cooler climate, fewer tourists and the city’s parks shedding their coloured leaves, autumn is the perfect time for sightseeing in Stockholm.
-Take a walking tour around the historic Gamla stan, go biking around the Stockholm archipelago or stroll through the forests of Langholmen.
+With a cooler climate, fewer tourists and the city’s parks shedding their colored leaves, autumn is the perfect time for sightseeing in Stockholm.
+Take a walking tour around the historic Gamla Stan, go biking around the Stockholm archipelago or stroll through the forests of Langholmen.

 Autumn’s darker skies also provide a dramatic backdrop for Stockholm’s 10-day International Film Festival, which brings a fever to the city each November when the works of new and independent filmmakers will be on show.

 September and October are the best months for foodies to be in Stockholm.
-September 27 marks the start of Sweden’s lobster season, where the delicacy takes pride of place on menus across the region.
+The first Monday after the 20th of September every year the start of Sweden’s lobster season, where the delicacy takes pride of place on menus across the region.
 In Stockholm on October 4?
 Lucky you, it’s Kanelbullendag (Cinnamon Bun Day)!
 These beloved pastries are celebrated and baked in homes and bakeries around the country.
+Stay at Park Inn by Radisson Stockholm Hammarby Sjöstad while checking out the beauties and delights of Stockholm!

 2. From Linz to Vienna